Discover the beauty of the Samuel H. Boardman State Scenic Corridor on the Southern Oregon Coast. Explore breathtaking views and hidden gems.

 House Rock Viewpoint.
 Accessible via a short and easy hike, the viewpoint provides a rewarding experience for visitors of all skill levels.
 The trail to the viewpoint is approximately 0.3 miles round trip.
 Once you reach the viewpoint, you’ll be greeted by panoramic views of the rugged cliffs, crashing waves, and expansive ocean.
 The area is known for its stunning rock formations, including the prominent House Rock.

 Rainbow Rock Viewpoint.
 The viewpoint is easily accessible from the road, making it suitable for visitors of all ages and fitness levels.
 The trail to the viewpoint is just off Highway 101.
-The Rainbow Rock Viewpoint is a must-visit destination on Oregon’s coastline, especially if you want a great panoramic view of the coast without the hike.
+The Rainbow Rock Viewpoint is a must-visit destination on Oregon’s coastline, especially if you want a fantastic panoramic view of the coast without the hike.

 Comments